drpebkac/vatsim-userconnection-webhook/README.md

 # vatsim-userconnection-webhook
-A Discord minibot that runs a webhook each time a particular user (SID) connects to the network.
-The purpose is to provide notifications of a particular Vatsim user whenever they connect to the network via v/xpilot.
+A Discord script that acts like a minibot to provide Discord notifications when a particular Vatsim user connects to the network via v/xpilot.

 ## How it works

-The Powershell script runs as a daemon and performs HTTP GET requests against the Vatsim API every 10 seconds, based on a VATSIM SID its given.
-By doing so, it will obtain the Vatsim user's connection details and pre-flight plan details.
+The Powershell script runs as a daemon and performs HTTP GET requests against the Vatsim API every 10 seconds.
+Based on a VATSIM SID that is passed through as params, it will obtain the Vatsim user's connection details and pre-flight plan details.
 These details are then composed into json and POSTed to Discord webhooks.

 A user who is online is determined `end` property on https://api.vatsim.net/api/ratings/{idnum}/connections/
 - If the value is null, it means the user is connected.
 A webhook will be sent to Discord